Insurance Appeals

 Quick Answer:

-UnitedHealthcare's corrected claim TFL is 180 days from the original ERA/EOB date for commercial plans — not the date of service.
-Medicare Advantage (AARP MedicareComplete, Dual Complete): 365 days from the date of service, matching the CMS-mandated original claim window.
-UHC Community Plan (Medicaid): state-specific, typically 90–180 days, RA-based.
-UMR (UHC's self-funded TPA): governed by the employer's plan document, which commonly mirrors UHC's 180-day RA-based default but must be verified.
+UnitedHealthcare's corrected claim TFL for commercial plans is commonly cited as 180 days from the original ERA/EOB date — but this is not confirmed UHC policy.
+UHC's own published claim-correction guidance describes the window as date-of-service-based and governed by your Participation Agreement, not a separate RA-based reset — confirm which basis your contract uses before relying on the 180-day figure.
+Medicare Advantage (AARP MedicareComplete, Dual Complete): 365 days from the date of service (CMS-mandated, not in dispute), matching the original claim window.
+UHC Community Plan (Medicaid): state-specific, typically 90–180 days, RA-based per state contract.
+UMR (UHC's self-funded TPA): governed by the employer's plan document, which commonly mirrors the 180-day RA-based figure but must be verified.
 Submit with frequency code 7 (replacement) — never code 8 (void) — and always include the original claim number, or UHC will process the correction as a new claim and issue a CO-97 duplicate denial.

 UHC corrected claim timely filing limits 2026 infographic: commercial 180 days from ERA/EOB remittance date, Medicare Advantage 365 days from date of service, UMR plan-document-governed window, with frequency code 7 versus code 8 submission steps